aogdp/gpsform/README.md

 2. Add search.
 3. More basemaps.
 5. Layer selector.
 6. Figure out a way to collect pictures taken with the device, and push that url to the google sheet.
-This would take much more coding than is in the initial app and will likely not happen.
+This would take much more coding than is in the initial app.
 I suggest this be accomplished manually.